AkshayXPatil/Physical-Layout-Design/README.md

 - The report file gives an overview of the USART protocol and covers the coplete design flow.
 - The usart_tx.v and usart_rx.v are the verilog descriptions for USART transmitter and receiver.
 - siliconsmart.pl is the perl script which automates the library characterization by taking some inputs from the user.
-- addvias.pl and pin_cover.tcl are the scripts to fix the potential DRC errors after PNR
+- native_abs.pl is the perl script which handles the cross platform conversion of the .LEF file (virtuoso to encounter).
-- native_abs.pl is the perl script which handles the cross platform conversion of the .LEF file (virtuoso to encounter)
+- addvias.pl and pin_cover.tcl are the scripts to fix the potential DRC errors after PNR.